digidem/docker-android/README.md

 Key differences:

-- installs emulator and its depedendencies
+- installs emulator and its dependencies

 ## Dockerhub Image